1919SaiRam/Autonomize_AI/project-root/backend/README.md

 Use a PostgreSQL client (like pgAdmin, DBeaver, or the terminal) to connect to your database and check if the tables are populated with the data you're testing with.

-# For example: - sql
+# For example: - sql ( By implemented as Relational data base is PostgreSQL.
 SELECT * FROM users;
 This will show the data in the users table.